 Many of these techniques are useful on their own.
 Still, much of their utility is derived from the user’s ability to combine them to return very specific results from Google.

-Let’s look at two of these Operators quickly to see how they work together to return specific results.
+Let’s look at a couple of basic operators quickly to see how they work together to return specific results:

-To utilize the power of combining Google search Operators, though, we need to learn a few more.
-In this PDF cheat sheet, we list out all the useful Google dorks (search operators).
-Download the cheat sheet now to start using them!
+In this PDF cheat sheet, we list out the most useful Google dorks along with specific use cases for your day-to-day investigative work.
+Download the cheat sheet now and start using them!

 Let’s look at a couple of unique examples that might be useful in your next investigation.